Gallard88/TFTP_Toolbox/README.md

-TFTP_Toolbox
+TFTP Server
 ============

-TFTP_Server:
 TFTP_Server [/dir/]
 Deaemon listens on UDP port 69.
-If not specified default dir is /tmp/
+If not specified, the default dir is /tmp/
 Server can append missing '/' to dir if need be.

 To build: